 • Hepatitis B acute exacerbation: [US Boxed Warning]: Discontinuation of anti-hepatitis B therapy may result in severe acute exacerbations of hepatitis B. Monitor clinical and laboratory data closely for several months after treatment discontinuation.
 If clinically indicated, anti-hepatitis B therapy may be resumed.

 • HIV-1 and HBV coinfection: Should not be used as a single agent for the treatment of HIV-1 due to resistance development risk.

 • Renal impairment: Use is not recommended in patients with CrCl <15 mL/minute who are not receiving hemodialysis.

 • Renal toxicity: Cases of acute renal failure and/or Fanconi syndrome have been reported with use of tenofovir prodrugs; patients with preexisting renal impairment and those taking nephrotoxic agents (including NSAIDs) are at increased risk.
-Assess serum creatinine, estimated creatinine clearance, serum phosphorus, urine protein, and urine glucose prior to initiation of therapy and during therapy.
+Prior to initiation of therapy and during therapy, assess serum creatinine, estimated CrCl, urine protein, and urine glucose in all patients as clinically appropriate; also assess serum phosphorus in patients with chronic kidney disease.
 Discontinue therapy in patients that develop clinically significant decreases in renal function or evidence of Fanconi syndrome.

 Concurrent drug therapy issues:

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.